robincoenen/data-structures/02_week02/readme.md

 **time spent**
 ca. 3 days à 3 hours.
 **learnings**
-inspector helps to understand html structure of elements, how to target html strings and replace/split/slice them, still need to insert some missing data to achieve consistent structure of adresses (e.g not all zip codes have prefix NY) -> follow-up, there might be an easier solution, instead of building a long trial/error "".replace" string -> follow-up.
+inspector is an immense help to understand html structure of given fiiles, javascript string methods to work with text, still need to insert some missing data to achieve consistent structure of adresses (e.g not all zip codes have prefix NY) -> follow-up, instead of building a long trial/error ".replace" string, there might be a cleaner solution -> follow-up.
 **illustrative image**
 extract, original image made by robert tinney, used for BYTE magazine,